JerBoon/jertools/README.md

 You get the idea...

-You're more that welcome to take a copy if you want, but like I said, it's a personal collection!
+You're more than welcome to take a copy if you want, but like I said, it's a personal collection!

 Jer